Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 4. I think I come to this event, year after year, and see the proximity and the central location and the incredible convenience, and I think, Can the NFL really care about making what will be, in the end, a couple hundred thousand per team, max, by moving the combine?
 And can the NFL really think that will be better for football?
 It won’t be.
 But I doubt that will matter.
 It rarely does.

 5. I think I loved this story on Jonathan Martin written by Tim Rohan of The MMQB this week.
-It’s the only attempt—and an excellent one—I’ve seen anywhere to figure out what happened between the time Martin left the NFL in 2014 and two weeks ago, when he posted a concerning photo of a gun and ammunition on Instagram, tagging the names of several former teammates from high school and the NFL, along with the names of his high school and the Miami Dolphins.
-He’s reportedly been in a mental-health facility since.
+It’s the only attempt—and an excellent one—I’ve seen anywhere to figure out what happened between the time Martin left the NFL in 2015 and two weeks ago, when he posted a concerning photo of a gun and ammunition on Instagram, tagging the names of several former teammates from high school and the NFL, along with the names of his high school and the Miami Dolphins.
+He’s reportedly been in a mental health facility since.
 It’s such a complicated and compelling story.

-6. I think this was a revelatory story for me to read—Robert Klemko of The MMQB on the question most teams ask every player they interview at the Combine.
-The question is some version of this: If you could pick one college teammate to be on your team in pro football, who would it be?
+6. I think this was a revelatory story for me to read—Robert Klemko of The MMQB on the question most teams ask every player they interview at the combine.
+It’s some version of this: If you could pick one college teammate to be on your team in pro football, who would it be?
 (Or, put another way, pick the best player on your college team).
 It puts players who would normally say nice things about every teammate on the spot.
 Because they can choose only one.
 “Sometimes you know there’s one guy on the team who’s the best player, and you ask everybody that question,” 49ers head coach Kyle Shanahan told Klemko.
 “And if no one says that No. 1 guy, that means the guy is not liked.
-Then you consider what position he is and you have to decide if you can live with that.
+Then you consider what position he is, and you have to decide if you can live with that.
 We’ve definitely been turned off from a guy if a number of his teammates don’t like him.”

 7. I think that I do not care that Sam Darnold did not throw at the combine.
 Teams should also not care.
 And they may say they care, but they don’t really care when it comes to draft day.
 Never, ever, ever in my life covering the NFL, and that’s 34 years, have I heard a team official say about a quarterback after the draft: We were thinking of taking him, but since he didn’t throw at the combine, we soured on him, and we downgraded him and didn’t pick him because of that.
 I will guarantee that Darnold not throwing here will have zero to do with whether Cleveland GM John Dorsey picks Darnold first overall.

 8. I think the favorite to sign the best offensive lineman in free agency, Carolina guard Andrew Norwell, is the New York Giants.
 It makes sense in all ways but financial.
-The Giants have but $23.6-million available in cap space, and their needs are significant.
+The Giants have but $23.6 million available in cap space, and their needs are significant.

-9. I think the prayers and well-wishes of everyone in the NFL—and certainly from me and those who I work with at The MMQB—wish Jim Kelly and his family well in his battle against cancer.
+9. I think the prayers and well-wishes of everyone in the NFL—and certainly from me and those who I work with at The MMQB—are going to Jim Kelly and his family in his third battle against oral cancer.
 “We are shocked, heartbroken, sad, angry, confused and just darn tired,” Kelly’s wife Jill wrote on Instagram.
 Hard to blame her, and the family.
 Jim Kelly has had two very public and challenging cancer fights, with the cancer in his jaw and lower face, and now he’ll have to fight it again.
 Our best to him and his supportive family.

 10. I think these are my other thoughts of the week: